2023 - 2024

 Post-Visit Survey

-We are currently in our third year of the study.
+We are currently in our eighth year of the study.
 Many advancements have already been made to our process, thanks in large part to comments from our constituents.
 However, we are continually looking to improve the experience for current and new participants.
 This survey, which was implemented after our first year, is a way for us to gather constructive feedback about what a visit really looks like from their perspective, and do everything in our power to make it enjoyable!

 Cardio